vazhka-dolya/katarakta/README.md

 - Making everything configurable through the program itself.
 - Making the window resizable.
 - Optimize the code.
+- Make it possible to also change textures for Mario's cap, hair, mustache and buttons.
+- A button for deleting the textures you have set from the hi-res folders.

 # Some questions you might be asking
 **What are additional textures?**\